 However, it’s not always appropriate to move on and completely forget the past behaviour of your spouse, particularly in child custody cases where past abusive behaviour towards you or the children must be considered.

-2. Don’t let your new spouse or their new spouse affect you legally or emotionally
+2. Don’t let your new spouse or theirs affect you legally or emotionally

-We all know that too many chefs in the kitchen can reap havoc on the meal, same goes for divorce.
+We all know that too many chefs in the kitchen can wreak havoc on the meal, same goes for a legal separation or emotional divorce.
 While you should rely on your new spouse, friends or family for support – don’t let them make your decisions.
-It is true, that least amount of people involved in the decision making of a divorce will often lead to a speedier and less costly divorce.
+It is true that the least amount of people involved in the decision making of an emotional divorce will often lead to a speedier and less costly divorce.
 You might find your ex’s new spouse totally abhorrent, but unless the new spouse has a criminal history or is abusive then it’s probably best to leave their nuances and try to get along.
 Most people are reasonable once you find the motivations for their actions.

 3. Forgot about the past and the present behaviour too

-However if the behaviour is out of line, abusive, put you or the children at risk, or involves financial aspects you need to talk to your lawyer asap.
-Setting boundaries early on are the key in these situations.
+However if the behaviour is out of line, abusive, puts you or the children at risk, or involves financial aspects you need to talk to your lawyer as soon as possible.
+Setting boundaries early on is the key in the instance of an emotional separation or divorce.

 4. Lock down your social media immediately

 It goes without saying posting about the relationship or the new parties behaviour or lack of is also off limits.
-You might slip up in an angry rage and say something you shouldn’t.
+You might slip up in an angry rage and say something you shouldn’t, especially if you are the ‘left behind spouse’.
 Being slapped with a potential defamation case is the last thing you want now.

 5. Get legal advice early